 This Cost Study Manual documents the procedures for preparing a Cost Study to compare the cost of a contractor's employee benefits to the industry average from a broad-based national benefit cost survey.
 The annual Employee Benefits Cost Study Comparison (Cost Study) assists with the analysis of contractors' employee benefits costs.
-The Contracting Officer (CO) may require corrective action when the benefit cost as a percent of payroll for health-related benefits or the benefit cost as a percent of payroll for Other Employment Benefits (OEBs) exceeds the comparator group by more than five percent (5%).
+The Contracting Officer (CO) may require corrective action when the benefit cost as a percent of payroll for health-related benefits or the benefit cost as a percent of payroll for Other Employment Benefits (OEBs) exceeds the comparator group by more than the percentage threshold established by the Head of Contracting Activity (HCA).
+This manual contains examples based on a threshold of five percent (5%).
 Health-related benefits include health insurance and Post-Retirement Benefits (PRBs).
 OEBs include paid time off, life and disability insurance, and retirement and savings benefits.
-For example, if OEB costs as a percent of payroll for the comparator group are 20%, the threshold for the contractor's OEBs as a percent of payroll would be 20% plus 5%, or 25%.
-If the health-related benefit costs as a percent of payroll for the comparator group are 14%, the threshold for the contractor's health-related benefits would be 14% plus 5%, or 19%.
+For example, if the threshold is 5% and OEB costs as a percent of payroll for the comparator group are 20%, the threshold for the contractor's OEBs as a percent of payroll would be 20% plus 5%, or 25%.
+If the threshold is 5% and the health-related benefit costs as a percent of payroll for the comparator group are 14%, the threshold for the contractor's health-related benefits would be 14% plus 5%, or 19%.

 In 2010, a Department of Energy (DOE) Cost Study template was developed by the Department and the Contractor Human Resources Council (CHRC) using tables published by the U.S. Department of Labor's (DOL's) Bureau of Labor Statistics (BLS).
 The template produces results that meet the contractual requirements to perform the annual Cost Study by using data from the DOE Compensation and Benefits Report (CABR) and comparing benefits costs to a benchmark developed using BLS tables.
-Contractors may use alternatives to the DOE template to meet the contractual requirements with approval of the CO.
+Contractors may use alternatives to the DOE template to meet the contractual requirements with prior approval from the CO.
 Once a survey tool is selected, contractors must use the same tool in subsequent years unless a change in methodology is approved by the CO.